OpenLiberty/sample-acmegifts/README.md

 	gradle libertyStart

 ### Notification Microservice v1_1:
 The notification microservice v1_1 is a notification service that logs to a file for administrative purposes and sends twitter notifications to those users associated to the occasion.
 To receive twitter notifications, users must have a valid twitter handle in their user profile.

-#### Configuration:
+#### Configuration (optional):
 * To allow users to receive tweets, complete the [Twitter Configuration](#twitter-configuration) (This may have already been done when configuring the user microservice)

+Update the location/name of the administrative log and fallback log.
+##### Maven
-* Optionally, update the location/name of the administrative log and fallback log.
-For Maven, update the entry located under the "Optional Microservice Configuration" label in the "properties" section of the sample-acmegifts/microservice-notification_v1_1 pom.xml.
+Update the entry located under the "Optional Microservice Configuration" label in the "properties" section of the sample-acmegifts/microservice-notification_v1_1 pom.xml.
 The default values are:

    `notification_1_1.log.file = ${project.build.directory}/logs/${project.build.directory}/logs/notifications_1_1.log`

    `notification_1_1.fallback.log.file = ${project.build.directory}/logs/notifications_1_1_fallback.log`

+##### Gradle
-   For Gradle, update the entries defined in the ExtraPropertiesExtension (`ext`).
+Update the entries defined in the ExtraPropertiesExtension (`ext`).
 The default values are:

    `notification_v1_1_logfile = new File("$buildDir/logs/notifications_1_1.log")`